claire-goul/local_DepMapandBioGrid/README.md

 # local_DepMapandBioGrid

-A toolset for local network analysis of DepMap and BioGRID datasets for your genes of interest.

 ## Overview

-This repository provides tools and scripts for working with locally stored DepMap and BioGRID data, allowing for custom analyses of:
+This repository provides a toolset for local network analysis of DepMap and BioGRID datasets for your genes of interest.
-- Protein-protein interaction networks
-- Genetic interactions

 ## Installation